 Do you have favorite little poems you've clipped from magazines and newspapers?
 Try inserting them one by one into your recipe books and have them handy whenever you need a little dose of happiness.

-Let poetry and cooking be a part of your day!
+Let kitchen poems and cooking be a part of your day!